Vitamin Water & Keto: Unmasking the Flavor Myth

 These brands are among the ideal keto water flavoring and sports drinks available on the market—they all have zero carbs except two that have been denoted:

-• Mio—this alternative has 0 grams of net carbs and even though some ask “Is Mio bad for you?”, all the ingredients are approved by the FDA and it’s a healthy alternative when consumed in moderation.
+• Mio—this alternative has 0 grams of net carbs and even though some ask if Mio is bad for you, all the ingredients are approved by the FDA and it’s a healthy alternative when consumed in moderation.

 • Gatorade zero—Gatorade also has a zero carb option that is a popular alternative to Vitamin Water Zero keto choices and is 0 carbs.
-Is Gatorade zero good for you?
-It does help replenish electrolytes but the artificial sweeteners it contains may make children hyper and increase resistance to insulin.
+While Gatorade zero does help replenish electrolytes but the artificial sweeteners it contains may make children hyper and increase resistance to insulin.

 • Powerade zero—this keto water flavor drink contains vitamins and electrolytes, which is beneficial for those on keto, and has no calories, carbs, and sugar.